diogowernik/react-frontend-holding-and-investments/README.md

     http://localhost:3000

-Than create an acount and login to the application.
+Than create an account and login to the application.

+If you want to use sample data, change the name of fixtures.json.backup in the backend api to 'sample_data.json' and run the following command on the backend:

+    python manage.py loaddata sample_data.json

+- user login:
+  username: portfolio@admin.com
+  password: folio123

 ## Features and Things to do